 - Another detail concerns Paul’s intention to visit the Thessalonians while residing in Corinth, which was hindered by Satan (1 Thessalonians 2:18).
 This unexecuted plan isn’t found in Acts.
 It’s unlikely that the author of Acts would overlook such a prominent fact if he had drawn from the letter, however I wouldn’t press this argument too hard.

-Luke travelled with Paul
+Luke traveled with Paul

 These instances provide evidence that the Acts narrative was put together independently of these letters.
 The various coincidences between them, some of which we’ve explored here, are genuinely undesigned.
 They don’t appear to be the product of design or chance, but are rather rooted in a common memory.
 And there are no overwhelming contradictions found between Acts and the letters, but on the contrary the differences are rather easily reconciled.
 This emphasizes the reliability and trustworthiness of the Book of Acts, showing that the author of Acts was truly up close and familiar with the travels of Paul.